The Evolution of Reverb

 The Sony DRE-S777 Sampling Digital Reverberator introduced audio professionals to a revolutionary approach in sound processing.
 This advanced digital effects processor recreates the natural reverberation of concert halls, theatres, and sound stages with unmatched depth, presence, and richness.
 Unlike conventional processors, the Sony DRE-S777 achieves this naturalism through sophisticated processing (Convolution Reverb) that blends audio signals with sampled data (Impulse Responses) from actual acoustic environments.

-The VST Plugin Explosion
+The Explosion of

 The digital era has also given rise to a plethora of VST (Virtual Studio Technology) plugins that emulate various reverb methods.
 These plugins offer the convenience of software-based reverb, allowing producers to access a wide range of effects within their digital audio workstations (DAWs).
 Some popular reverb VST plugins include: